Veterinary Insurance: Cost, Coverage & Providers 2023

 Veterinarian Insurance Coverage Types

 Veterinarians have multiple risk exposures.
-If they own or rent a clinic, they’ll need first-party property coverage for their building and equipment.
+If they own or rent a clinic, they will need first-party property coverage for their building and equipment.
 Depending on the size of the practice, additional coverage will be needed too.

 If you have a clinic, shelter, or veterinarian hospital, general liability insurance covers the entire facility for accidental injuries to clients.
+As its name implies, its coverage is very general or broad.
 It is a third-party coverage that covers losses to third parties who are injured, have damaged property, or claim your business harmed their reputation.

-If a customer trips in your waiting room, falls, and sprains their ankle, you could file a general liability claim.
-Afterward, if they discover the fall broke their smartphone, general liability could handle both their injuries and property damage.
+If a customer trips in your waiting room, falls, and then sprains their ankle, you could file a general liability claim.
+Afterward, if they discover their fall broke their smartphone, general liability could handle both their injuries and property damage.

 Odds are your vet practice has employees.
 Workers’ compensation insurance is required in nearly every state for businesses with at least one employee.
 It helps your business and staff by defraying the cost of medical expenses and compensating the employee’s lost wage.